 - Heavy Winds Leaves Tree Snarls In Its Wake

-Meet at 9 AM at the Obey Center, or at 9:15 at the Deerfly Trail crossing.
+Meet at 9 AM at the Ice Age Trail trailhead on the Deer Fly Trail.
 Bring a lunch and water, and dress for the season (wet conditions, ticks).
 Bring gloves, and a friend who hasn’t been along before.